marcinkuzminski/rhodecode/README.rst

 - has it's own middleware to handle mercurial protocol request each request can be logged and authenticated + threaded performance unlikely to hgweb
 - full permissions per project read/write/admin access even on mercurial request
-- mako templates let's you cusmotize look and feel of appplication.
+- mako templates let's you cusmotize look and feel of application.
 - diffs annotations and source code all colored by pygments.
 - mercurial branch graph and yui-flot powered graphs
 - admin interface for performing user/permission managments as well as repository managment.
-Additionall settings for mercurial web, (hooks editable from admin panel !)
+- Additionall settings for mercurial web, (hooks editable from admin panel !) also paths,archive,remote messages
 - backup scripts can do backup of whole app and send it over scp to desired location
 - setup project descriptions and info inside built in db for easy, non file-system operations
 - added cache with invalidation on push/repo managment for high performance and always upto date data.
 - rss /atom feed customizable
 - based on pylons 1.0 / sqlalchemy 0.6